usnistgov/metaschema/website/content/specification/_index.md

 The `group-as` element has the following set of attributes:

-- `@name`(type: NCName, use: required): The grouping name to use in XML, JSON, and YAML.
+- `@name`(type: NCName, use: required): The grouping name to use in JSON, YAML and XML (when exposed).
 Use of this name is further clarified by the `@in-xml` attribute, when used.
 - `@in-json` (type: special, use: optional, default: SINGLETON_OR_ARRAY):

     In all cases, `@name` value is used as the property name.